Legion presents two evening concerts in January

 American Legion Post 159 will host two special events at the post during January.
-Proceeds from both events will go toward helping veterans in need and local charities.
+Proceeds from both events will benefit veterans in need and local charities.

-The first event, “The Carpenters Once More,” will be Jan.
-10, at the post, 1770 E. Venice Ave., Venice.
-There will be music from 7 to 9 p.m.
+The first event, “The Carpenters Once More,” will be Friday at the post, 1770 E. Venice Ave., in Venice.
+There will be music from 7-9 p.m.
 Tickets are $10 per person.
-Purchase tickets in the club office from 9 a.m. to 3 p.m.
+Purchase tickets in the club office from 9 a.m.-3 p.m.
 Monday through Friday,

-Typical song sets include favorite songs from the ’50s and ’60s such as “Blue Moon,” “Bye-Bye Love,” “In The Still of The Night” and “Run-Around Sue,” as sung by such groups as The Temptations, The Lettermen, Dion and the Belmonts, The Duprees and Elvis, plus Great Motown and more.
-Music will be presented from 6 to 9 p.m. and dinner will be available for purchase from 4 to 6 p.m.
+Typical song sets include favorite songs from the ’50s and ’60s such as “Blue Moon,” “Bye-Bye Love,” “In The Still of The Night” and “Run-Around Sue,” as sung by such groups as The Temptations, The Lettermen, Dion and the Belmonts, and The Duprees and Elvis, plus Great Motown and more.
+Music will be presented from 6-9 p.m. and dinner will be available for purchase from 4-6 p.m.
 Tickets are available weekdays at the office as above.

 NO-VEL Post 159 is at 1770 E. Venice Ave.